Do you remember deciding to try your first cigarette?

 This will certainly fail—you are trying to resist cigarettes while keeping your addiction alive.

 The craving will be unbearable, and you will keep dreaming of your next cigarette.
 You’ll be upset all day.

 Pick a day in the near future when you will quit.
 Keep smoking normally until then.

 On your chosen day, have your last cigarette consciously and ask yourself where the enjoyment is.
 As you put it out, say to yourself, “Isn’t it great!
 I’m free!”

 There is no need to feel like you’re being forced to climb Mount Everest.
-Start this new and positive chapter of your life with excitement!
+Start this new, positive chapter of your life with excitement!